Example automations · as-is

 • No ERP / MRP integration.
 The jobs work off Google Sheets you maintain.
 Pairing with Plex, Epicor, or JobBOSS is a customer-specific project.

 • No NIST 800-171 / ITAR-aware automation.
-InTouch runs on your hardware; you control where data lives.
+InTouch AI runs on your hardware; you control where data lives.
 The example jobs assume Google Workspace data flow.
 If you're DFARS-bound, talk to us about an on-premises-only setup.

 • No CMM data ingestion.
 Inspection automation (capturing CMM output into a QA database) is a real Phase-2 project; not in the example set today.